 What days/hours are the Museum open?

-The Museum is open on a modified schedule: Thursday-Sunday from 10 a.m. – 3 p.m.
-See our calendar for program information.
+The Museum is currently open on a modified schedule: Thursday-Sunday from 10 a.m. – 3 p.m., with some exceptions during school break weeks or national holidays.
+See our calendar for upcoming hour adjustments and program information.

 How do I get tickets?